THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 - Your Google My Business profile is linked to your site.

-- Words with a local reference are contained in the meta title, the meta description, the headings & in the content.
+- Words with a local reference are contained in the meta title, the meta description, the headings & the content.

 - There is a nice, well-formulated, precise descriptive text in your My Business profile.